parkinsons-toolkit/app-content/pages-content/treatments/who-may-be-involved.md

 ### Private Social Care

 As indicated above, social care is not necessarily provided as a free public service.
 To request a Needs Assessment, Contact your local council Adult Social Care department.
 If care is recommended, they will conduct a Financial Assessment.
 This determines if the council will contribute to the cost or not.
+**Home Help:**
+‘Home Help’ refers to support for domestic tasks such as laundry, washing up and cleaning.
+This is not usually provided by local councils, though they may be able to recommend local providers.
+Many charities offer these services, some have a charge.

+**Home Care:**
+‘Home Care’ refers to support for personal tasks such as showering, dressing and preparing meals.
+The options for arranging this:
+- If the council are contributing (following financial assessment), they can arrange Home Care for you.
+- If the council are contributing (following financial assessment), you can request ‘direct payment’ of your personal budget and arrange the Home Care yourself.
+- If the council are not contributing (following financial assessment), you will need to arrange Home Care yourself, with support from the council.
+- You can choose to arrange your own Home Care without contacting the council.

+Home Care workers can either be:
+- **Through a Home Care Agency:** Agencies arrange for trained carers to visit you in your home, but it may not always be the same carer.
+The agency holds responsibility as the employer of the carer.
+The agency must be registered with the Care Quality Commission (CQC).
+_Or_
+- **Directly employed by you:** This way you know who you are getting, but you have legal responsibility as an employer.
+You will need to plan for the Home Care Worker’s holiday and sickness.
+Note employer responsibility is yours if you directly employ the carer, even if you receive financial support from the council.
+Note individual Home Care Workers do not have to be registered with a regulatory body.

+See the <a href="/learn/living-with-parkinsons/practical-advice/daily-living" class="internal-link">_Daily Living_</a> page to see advice on how to find Home Care workers.

+See the <a href="/learn/living-with-parkinsons/practical-advice/legal-matters" class="internal-link">_Legal Matters_</a> page to see more about responsibilities as an employer.

 ---